-In Lozano v.
+In the municipal law case, Lozano v.
 Schubert, the U.S. Fifth Circuit Court addressed whether the district court properly granted the defendant’s Motion for Summary Judgment.

 Eric Lozano, filed an action under 42 USC §1983 against employees of the Texas Department of Criminal Justice who worked at a prison where he was housed.
 Lozano, who is Muslim, asserted that he was not provided with kosher meals even though he alleged Jewish inmates received kosher meals.